sopheakchan/dull-razor-algorithm/README.md

 - make the image look noisy or unclear
 - affect accuracy during training

-By removing hair, the images become cleaner, easier to analyze, and better for training AI models.
+By removing hair, the images become cleaner, easier to analyze, and better for training models.

 # How DullRazor actually works
 DullRazor follows a few simple steps: